mimblewimble/grin-rfcs/grinrfc-0001.md

 * Copy `grinrfc-0000.md` to `grinrfc-0000-my-feature.md` (where
 'my-feature' is descriptive. don't assign an RFC number yet).
 * Fill in the RFC
 * Submit a pull request.
-The pull request is the time to get review of the design from the larger community.
-* Build consensus and integrate feedback.
-RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
+* The relevant community organization (relevant subteam or central council) will perform an initial review of the PR, and decide whether the RFC should be merged into the repository as a Draft PR.

-Eventually, somebody on the assigned subteam will either accept the RFC by merging the pull request, at which point the RFC is 'active', or reject it by closing the pull request.
+Once the PR is accepted into the repository, it will be given 'Draft' status.
+This does not mean the RFC has been accepted, only that is has been selected by the community for further discussion, feedback and refinement.

-Whomever merges the RFC should do the following:
+At this point, whoever merges the PR should:
 * Assign an id, using the PR number of the RFC pull request.
 (If the RFC has multiple pull requests associated with it, choose one PR number, preferably the minimal one.)
-* Add the file in the `text/` directory.
+* Rename the file to `grin-rfc-xxxx.md` and merge into root of this repository. (where xxxx is the RFC ID)
-* Create a corresponding issue on [Grin-PM repo](https://github.com/mimblewimble/grin-pm)
+* Fill in the remaining metadata in the RFC header.
-* Fill in the remaining metadata in the RFC header, including links for the original pull request(s) and the newly created Grin-PM issue.
+* Add an entry in the RFC List in `README.md`, with a status of Draft.

-* Add an entry in the Active RFC List of the root `README.md`.
+When the RFC is in 'Draft' stage, it is important to refine details, build consensus among the community for the RFC and integrate useful feedback.
+RFCs that have broad support are much more likely to make progress than those that don't receive any comments.

-* Commit everything.
+Eventually, the relevant community organization will either accept the RFC by changing its status to 'Accepted' or reject it by setting it to 'Rejected'.

 Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the relevant Grin repo.
-An 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+An 'Accepted' status is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-Modifications to active RFC's can be done in followup PR's.
-An RFC that makes it through the entire process to implementation is considered 'complete' and is removed from the [Active RFC List]; an RFC that fails after becoming active is 'inactive' and moves to the 'inactive' folder.
+Modifications to Accepted RFC's can be done in followup PR's.
+An RFC that makes it through the entire process to implementation is considered 'Active'; an RFC that fails after becoming active is 'Inactive' and is relabelled as such.

 # Drawbacks
 [drawbacks]: #drawbacks